Spatially explicit models for inference about density in unmarked or partially marked populations: The hierarchical model

-We adopt a Bayesian framework for inference allowing estimation of $N$ while retaining the formulation of the model that is conditional on the latent activity centers $\bf s_i$.
-Specifically, we employ Markov chain Monte Carlo (MCMC) to simulate posterior distributions of the parameters.
-However, the fact that $N$ is unknown presents a technical challenge because the size of the parameter space can change with each MC iteration.
-To resolve this, we adopt the formulation of data augmentation in \citet{royleEA07_DA} who used a specific prior construction for $N$ in terms of individual level Bernoulli trials.
-In particular, we assume $N \sim \mbox{Unif}(0,M)$ for some large integer $M$.
-We construct this prior by assuming $N|M,\phi \sim \mbox{Bin}(M,\phi)$ and $\phi \sim \mbox{DUnif}(0,1)$ which implies, marginally, that $N$ has the requisite $\mbox{DUnif}(0,M)$ distribution.
-However the hierarchical formulation of the prior suggests an implementation in which we introduce a set of latent indicator variables $w_{i} \sim \mbox{Bern}(\phi)$ and, furthermore, the model implies that $z_{irt}$ are obtained from the specified distribution (Eq. \ref{eq.latentPoisson}) if $w_{i} = 1$, or if $w_{i}=0$, $z_{irt} =0$ with probability 1.
+The fact that $N$ is unknown presents a technical challenge when implementing MCMC because the dimension of the parameter space can change with each Monte Carlo iteration, as the number of latent activity centers changes.
+To resolve this, we expand our data augmentation scheme following \citet{royleEA07DA} and \citet{royledorazio2011} who proposed fixing the dimensions of parameter space by contemplating the existence of $M$, rather than $N$ individuals in the population, where $M$ is some integer $\gg N$.
+This strategy, known as parameter-expanded data augmentation [\citet{liuwu1999}], not only fixes the dimensions of the problem, but it also allows for the specification of a discrete uniform prior $N \sim\operatorname{DUnif}(0,M)$.
+We construct this prior by assuming $N|M,\psi\sim\operatorname{Bin}(M,\phi)$ and $\phi\sim\operatorname{Unif}(0,1)$ which implies, marginally, that $N$ has the discrete uniform prior.
+However, the hierarchical formulation of the prior suggests an implementation in which we introduce a set of latent indicator variables $w_{i} \sim \operatorname{Bern}(\psi); i=1,2,\ldots,M$ and, furthermore, the model implies that $z_{ijk}$ is obtained from the specified distribution (\ref{eqlatentPoisson}) if $w_{i} = 1$.
+Alternatively, if $w_{i}=0$, then $z_{ijk} =0$ with probability 1.
 In effect, extending the model in this way induces a reparameterization for the latent counts that is a zero-inflated version of the original conditional-on-$N$ model.
-Specifically, the model under data augmentation becomes
+Specifically, the model under parameter-expanded data augmentation becomes